lightning-erp/video-translator/README.md

 Training Video Translation and Voiceover tool based on OpenAI's Whisper for voice recognition, TortoiseTTS for generating text-to-speech and FFmpeg with PyDub for adding the new voice to the existing video.
 Generates subtitles using PySrt.

+## Requirements

+To run this a strong GPU is strongly recommended - otherwise the process will be **extremely** slow.
+When using `large` Whisper the program requires ~13.5 GB of VRAM.

 ## Installation